Overview

 Production Deployment

-For production, place the Web UI behind an nginx reverse proxy with HTTPS:
+For production, place the Web UI behind an nginx reverse proxy with HTTPS.
+For topology choices, see Deployment Models.

 server {